FMASolutions/ToolBox/Docker/DockerArchitecture.md

 ### [Home](../Home.md) | [Docker Home](./Docker.md)

 # Docker / Container Architecture
-## Docker Engine
-The "Docker Engine" is modular, which we interface by using the docker cli.
-The Docker Engine is made up of the following modules:

-    1. API
-    2. daemon
-    3. containerd
-    4. OCI

 ## Docker Container
 A container is an Isolated area of an OS with resource usage limits applied.
 They allow easier access to the kernel namespaces and control groups through the "Docker Engine".